codio-content/Coding_with_Python-File_Handling/.guides/content/All-done---36a9.md

-You have now learned to open, close, read, and write files.
-You also know how to make information out of the data stored on a disk and how to store that information for later use.
+You have now learned how to open, close, read, and write files.
+You also know how to convert the data stored on a disk into useful information.
+Finally, you know how to store the information for later use.

 Well done.
-You’ve reached the end of the Unit and the Course.
+You've reached the end of the unit and the course!